S. Jaimungal

 In this work we are concerned with valuing the option to invest in a project when the project value and the investment cost are both mean-reverting.
 Previous works on stochastic project and investment cost concentrate on geometric Brownian motions (GBMs) for driving the factors.
 However, when the project involved is linked to commodities, mean-reverting assumptions are more meaningful.
 Here, we introduce a model and prove that the optimal exercise strategy is not a function of the ratio of the project value to the investment V/I -- contrary to the GBM case.
 We also demonstrate that the limiting trigger curve as maturity approaches traces out a non-linear curve in the (V,I) plan and derive its explicit form.
 Finally, we numerically investigate the finite-horizon problem using the Fourier space time-stepping algorithm of Jaimungal & Surkov (2009).
 Numerically, the optimal exercise policies are found to be approximately linear in V/I; however, contrary to the GBM case they are not described by a curve of the form V*/I* = c(t).
 The option price behavior as well as the trigger curve behavior nicely generalize earlier one-factor model results.

 Spectral Decomposition of Option Prices in Fast Mean-Reverting Stochastic Volatility Models [ PDF ] with Jean-Pierre Fouque and Matthew Lorig.
-SIAM J. Financial Mathematics (2) pp. 665-691
+SIAM Journal of Financial Mathematics (2) pp. 665-691 (2015)

 Using spectral decomposition techniques and singular perturbation theory, we develop a systematic method to approximate the prices of a variety of options in a fast mean-reverting stochastic volatility setting.
 Four examples are provided in order to demonstrate the versatility of our method.
 These include: European options, up-and-out options, double-barrier knock-out options, and options which pay a rebate upon hitting a boundary.
 For European options, our method is shown to produce option price approximations which are equivalent to those developed in Fouque, Papanicolaou, and Sircar (2000).